Can Certain Diets Help With Managing Symptoms of Menopause?

 Including healthy fats in your diet is crucial for hormone production and brain health.
 Omega-3 fatty acids, found in fatty fish like salmon and mackerel, as well as in chia seeds and walnuts, are known for their anti-inflammatory properties and can help alleviate joint pain and decrease the risk of heart disease.
 Other sources of healthy fats include avocados, olive oil, and nuts, which can provide your body with essential nutrients and support overall hormonal balance.

-Also See: What Are the Best Ways to Stay Hydrated for Seniors Who Don't Like Drinking Water?
+Also See: What Are the Best Ways to Incorporate More Vegetables Into a Senior's Diet?

 Plant-based proteins for muscle health and bone density